 Juneau, the Alaska State Capital

 I really enjoy Juneau.
 As a tourist, it’s very walkable with lots of interesting things to do AND accessible nature.
 Juneau is beautiful, set against the mountains with staircases rising up through the neighborhoods.
 If you venture away from the port area and historic downtown, you’ll get to see even more beautiful areas.
-From the rocky beaches to the coves of Auke Bay, waterfalls to the easy-to-visit Mendenhall Glacier, there you can easily plan a 3-5 day visit and have a great time.
+From the rocky beaches to the coves and whale watching of Auke Bay, waterfalls to the easy-to-visit Mendenhall Glacier, there you can easily plan a 3-5 day visit and have a great time.

 Sitka and Ketchikan